cnygaard/cnygaard.github.io/_posts/2020-06-02-swedish-covid-19-s-curve-may-be-converging.md

 I think that the Swedish Covid-19 S-curve may finally be converging.
 Graphically it looks like the orange upper

 path of the curve is finally moving in the right direction.
+Latest who.int data was 272 cases for 2019-06-02 which is not included in the plot.